InstantBuddha/laravel-in-docker-new/README.md

 namespace Tests\Feature;

 use App\Models\Member;
-use Illuminate\Foundation\Testing\DatabaseTransactions;
-//use Illuminate\Foundation\Testing\RefreshDatabase;    //This would reset the database, so if entries were present when testing, they would be lost. use Illuminate\Foundation\Testing\WithFaker;
+use Illuminate\Foundation\Testing\RefreshDatabase;    //This would reset the database, so if entries were present when testing, they would be lost. use Illuminate\Foundation\Testing\WithFaker;
 use Tests\TestCase;

 class MemberTest extends TestCase
 {
-    use DatabaseTransactions;   // creates the entries for testing, but removes them after that.
-The manually added entries will have a higher ID because auto increment will leave out the IDs of deleted test entries private const BASE_ENDPOINT = '/api/members/';
+    use RefreshDatabase;
+    private const BASE_ENDPOINT = '/api/members/';

     public function testMember_index(): void